 The new line will be built in the existing right-of-way in place of the existing transmission line.

 Midcontinent Independent System Operator (MISO) studies determined the rebuild of the transmission line was needed to accommodate delivery of electricity from four new wind farms that are currently being built in the region, including Xcel Energy’s Blazing Star 2 Wind Project, as well as the Nobles 2 Power Partners, Walleye Wind, and Invenergy Wind Development project (MidAmerican Energy Company).

 Xcel Energy is taking precautions to stay safe and healthy during the COVID-19 pandemic.
 To allow crews to do their work, and for everyone’s safety, Xcel Energy is requesting that members of the public not approach them in the field.
-This helps maintain social distance in accordance with various health and safety guidelines.

 Land Rights Agent